 Assessment will be based on a range of practical activities in real or simulated workplace settings.
 Tutors will observe and keep records of your work.

 What can I go on to next?

-- A Modern Apprenticeship leading to a Scottish Vocation Qualification (SVQ) Levels 2 and 3 in hospitality and tourism.
+- A Modern Apprenticeship leading to a Scottish Vocation Qualification (SVQ) at SCQF Levels 5 and 6 in hospitality and tourism.

 - A one year full time National Certificate (NC) or National Qualification (NQ) and Tourism at a local college of further education.